Over-engineered-Ecommerce/catalog/README.md

-# Overengineered E-commerce Integration Tests
+# Overengineered E-commerce catalog service

-This project contains integration tests for the Overengineered E-commerce application.
-The tests are written using Cucumber and Spring Boot.
+This project is a simple e-commerce catalog service that provides a REST API to manage products and categories.

 ## Prerequisites